-Since our founding in 1969, the Oklahoma City Community Foundation has served as central Oklahoma’s leading advocate for building endowment funds through not only support from donors but also through sound investment and distribution strategies.
+Since our founding in 1969, the Oklahoma City Community Foundation has served as central Oklahoma’s leading advocate for building endowment funds through both support from donors, as well as sound investment and distribution strategies.

 - Capital preservation

 - Continuing source of annual distribution for charitable purposes

 - Investment return in the top third of professionally managed funds

 Responsibility for investment policy and manager selection rests with our investment committee, which includes Trustees, former Trustees and community leaders with strong investment expertise who volunteer their time and knowledge.

 Our investment committee hires investment managers for each particular investment style.
 We use three active managers; two for equities and one for fixed income investments.
 In addition, we utilize a number of passive funds in particular asset classes.